 - An episode of Sliders had the heroes hit a world close to ours but suffocating under a dictatorship.
 They manage to distribute a copy of the otherwise-unfamilar Bill of Rights by outright email spam.
 Though it's hard to believe that there would be public access to the Internet in J Edgar Hoover's fascist America, or that he'd manage to repress all copies held outside the USA.

-- Inverted in The Lone Gunmen episode "Like Water for Gasoline".
+- Inverted in the episode "Like Water for Gasoline".
 Langley, Byers and Frohike are trying to find an experimental prototype water-powered car before an agent of an oil company, who presumably intends to destroy it.
 It turns out that the agent wants to see it mass-manufactured, and its original creator hid it away because he realized that freedom from oil would ultimately mean more cars and more consumption (a reference to Jevons' Paradox) - his "miracle" would accelerate corporate devastation of the environment rather than stop it.

 - But played straight and cranked Up to Eleven any other time.
 They are three underground journalists who allied themselves with Fox Mulder and not only work on exposing the alien conspiracy, but many of the more mundane unsavory dealings of corporations and government.